D124 Facilities Proposal

 - How did the District identify and prioritize its capital facility needs?

-- Would all students and schools in the District benefit from the proposed improvements?
+- Would all students in the District benefit from the proposed improvements?

 What is a bond measure?